 Clutter and access.
 Homes with heavy clutter require more labor to get chemical products into every harborage site, and more time to set up heat equipment.
 Some heavily cluttered situations require cleanout first.

 Number of visits.
-Chemical protocol is almost always 2–3 visits.
+Chemical protocol is almost always 2-3 visits.
 Heat is usually 1 visit plus a follow-up inspection.
-If we need to do both (heat on a severe case followed by chemical cracks-and-crevices treatment for insurance), cost scales accordingly.
+If both are needed (heat on a severe case followed by chemical cracks-and-crevices treatment for insurance), cost scales accordingly.

 Discreet service.
-Some clients need unmarked service vehicles for privacy — we can arrange that on request, with no meaningful price difference.
+Some clients need unmarked service vehicles for privacy, which can be arranged on request, with no meaningful price difference.

 When chemical makes sense